fgrehm/vagrant-lxc/README.md

 The plugin is known to work better and pretty much out of the box on Ubuntu 12.04+ hosts and installing the dependencies on it basically means a `apt-get install lxc lxc-templates cgroup-lite redir` and a `apt-get update && apt-get dist-upgrade` to upgrade the kernel.
+For Debian hosts you'll need to follow the instructions described on the [Wiki](https://github.com/fgrehm/vagrant-lxc/wiki/Usage-on-debian-hosts).

 Some manual steps are required to set up a Linode machine prior to using this plugin, please check https://github.com/fgrehm/vagrant-lxc/wiki/Usage-on-Linode